Orlando Wineries & Wine Bars

 Fleming’s Prime Steakhouse & Wine Bar

-The Fleming’s brand is famous for a reason, and you have two opportunities to find out why in Orlando: one near International Drive on Restaurant Row, close to Universal Orlando Resort and SeaWorld® Orlando, and a second in Winter Park.
+The Fleming’s brand is famous for a reason, and you have two opportunities to find out why in Orlando: one in Winter Park just north of downtown Orlando and a second near International Drive on Restaurant Row, close to Universal Orlando Resort and SeaWorld® Orlando.
 As the name implies, steak-lovers will appreciate dining here as much as wine enthusiasts, with the latter being able to choose from an extensive selection of vintages.

 Learn more: Winter Park

-If you come to this location in Ivanhoe Village during normal business hours, they’ll only sell you furniture via Washburn Imports.
+If you come to Washburn Imports’ location in Ivanhoe Village during normal business hours, they’ll only sell you furniture via Washburn Imports.
 Come back in the evening, though, and you’ll discover one of Orlando’s most popular speakeasies, The Imperial, featuring a wide range of wine, craft beer and gourmet food.
-Both businesses also have a shared location in Sanford, about 25 minutes north of downtown Orlando.
+Both businesses also have a second shared location in Sanford, about 25 minutes north of downtown Orlando, and are sister establishments to Imperial Wine Bar in Winter Park.

 Learn more: Orlando Speakeasies